nexiality/documentation/release/nexial-core-v2.5.changelog.md

 ### General
 #### Fixes
-- clarify error message when screenshot cannot be taken.
+- clarify error message when screenshot cannot be taken
-- clarify error message when Nexial Expression cannot be properly evaluated due to data error.
+- clarify error message when Nexial Expression cannot be properly evaluated due to data error
-- reduce duplicated error messages to streamline console logging.
+- reduce duplicated error messages to streamline console logging
 - avoid console pause when executing in zero-touch environment (like unit testing or Jenkins)
 - capture screenshot image file as `nexial.lastScreenshot` for `desktop` commands
+- support relative path for script or plan specified in custom scripts/batch files.

 #### Improvements
 - add jenkins env. variables in execution summary